 Again, as with the other modern day idols, it’s not that entertainment is bad.
 It can be a good thing.
 But when our lives become all about the search for entertainment and chase of the best experiences we can find, then it’s become an idol.
 It’s become more important than God.

 I would argue that entertainment is good and a gift from God, but we should worship the giver not the gift.

 The church has some blame for this.
-Rather than portraying sex as a good gift from God, instead, they have in recent history heaped guilt and shame.
-Which you could argue is one of the factors that brought this over-exaggeration of sex.
-But regardless of how we got here, for many today sex is an idol, we value it more than we do God.
+Rather than portraying sex as a good gift from God, in recent history, they have heaped guilt and shame.
+You could argue this is one of the factors that brought the over-exaggeration of sex.
+But regardless of how we got here, for many today, sex is an idol.
+We value it more than we do God.

 6. Our Phones

 Smartphone addiction is increasingly becoming a worrying trend.
 This is especially true for Gen Z and Millennial generations, but it’s certainly not confined to them.
 For many, they simply cannot live without their phones (or online presence).
 This is quickly becoming an idol for many.

 The problem isn’t our phones or social media or any form of technology.
 It’s the value we place on it that makes it a problem.
 When our lives revolve around how many likes we get, what our following looks like, or if we can’t sit in silence for 5 minutes without refreshing our newsfeed, we might have an idol.
 Anything that takes the place of God in our life, anything that becomes more important than him, is an idol.